 As of December 31, 2022, we own 12 issued U.S. utility patents, two issued Japan utility patents, one issued European utility patent and one issued China utility patent.
 We have 42 pending utility patent applications, including 25 utility patent applications in the United States, five utility patent applications in the European Union, five utility patent applications in China and three utility patent applications in Japan.
 Assuming all maintenance fees are paid, the U.S. issued patents are expected to naturally expire between years 2023 and 2038.
 Patents covering intellectual property relating to design specific technologies invented by our researchers in Shanghai and Wuxi, China are filed in China and owned by our China subsidiaries, respectively.
-As of December 31, 2022, our Shanghai subsidiary owns 15 issued utility patents and one issued invention patent and has ten pending invention patent applications, including nine pending utility patent applications and seven pending invention patent applications.
+As of December 31, 2022, our Shanghai subsidiary owns 15 issued utility patents and one issued invention patent and has ten pending invention patent applications and one pending utility patent application, and our Wuxi subsidiary owns 36 issued patents and has eight pending patent applications, including nine pending utility patent applications and seven pending invention patent applications.